 Epidemiology, Health Policy, Evidence-Based Medicine, Shared Decision-Making

-Dr. Elliott Fisher directs The Dartmouth Institute of Health Policy and Clinical Practice (TDI), formerly the Center for the Evaluative Clinical Sciences, which was founded by a giant of health outcomes research, Dr. John Wennberg.
-Not only do our residents have the opportunity to complete an additional MS or MPH through TDI, we also have access to the United States Medicare databases.
+Not only do our residents have the opportunity to complete an additional MS or MPH through the nationally renowned Dartmouth Institute of Health Policy and Clinical Practice, we also have access to the United States Medicare databases.
 This database allows us access to over 50 million records related to the Medicare population.
-Using this database, Dr. Weinstein and colleagues at TDI published the first Dartmouth Atlas of Musculoskeletal Health Care.
+Using this database, Dr. Weinstein and colleagues at The Dartmouth Institute published the first Dartmouth Atlas of Musculoskeletal Health Care.
 Dr. John-Erik Bell heads our Medicare Claims Unit, through which faculty and residents can continue to pursue research related to the entire U.S. population.

 Center for Shared Decision Making